-The first research course, CMBI 6695 Independent Study, is designed to introduce the student to the specific research field and allow the student to develop the necessary research techniques as well as to work on the Thesis proposal.
-Prior to registering for MB 698 Thesis I, the student must complete the Proposal for Thesis form, in which the proposed subject, the methodology and the hypotheses are described as the cover for the formal proposal written during the independent study.
+The first research course, CMBI 7695 Independent Study, is designed to introduce the student to the specific research field and allow the student to develop the necessary research techniques as well as to work on the Thesis proposal (see the section on Independent Study below).
+The proposal must follow the Thesis Proposal Format and have references in the AMA style.
+Prior to registering for CMBI 7698 Thesis I, the student must complete the Proposal for Thesis form, and attach it to the formal proposal written during the independent study.
 The student next secures an approval signature from a faculty member who will serve as adviser.
-The student must then receive approval for the proposed thesis and the thesis adviser from the department chair, program coordinator and the Vice Provost of graduate studies.
-Only after the registrar has received the approval form with necessary signatures will the student be permitted to register for thesis.
+The student must then receive approval for the proposed thesis and the thesis adviser from the department chair, program coordinator and the Provost's Office.
+Only after the Registrar has received the approval form with necessary signatures will the student be permitted to register for thesis.

 Thesis I and II must be taken over a minimum of two academic terms.
 A preliminary draft of the thesis must be presented to the adviser at least 75 days prior to commencement.
-Upon approval by the adviser and program coordinator, unbound copies are presented to the Vice Provost of graduate studies.
-The thesis adviser will then schedule the thesis defense before the student's thesis committee and the dean of graduate studies.
+Upon approval by the adviser and program coordinator, unbound copies are presented to the Dean's Office and the Provost's Office.
+The thesis adviser will then schedule the thesis defense before the student's thesis committee.
 Successful defense of the thesis must be completed at least three weeks prior to the date of commencement.
 Students must complete and defend the thesis within the time limit for completion of the degree.

-After successful defense and approval by the Vice Provost of graduate studies, thesis credit is awarded.
-Final, unbound copies of the thesis are deposited with the Vice Provost of graduate studies, to be forwarded for binding at the University library where they become part of the permanent collection.
+After successful defense and approval by the Provost's Office, thesis credit is awarded.
+Final, unbound copies of the thesis are deposited with the Provost's Office, to be forwarded for binding at the University Library where they become part of the permanent collection.
 The department or program coordinator may require additional copies of the thesis.

-For guidance in the preparation of theses, graduate students should consult the University's Dissertation & Thesis Manual (3rd edition, 2012).
+For guidance in the preparation of theses, graduate students should consult the University's Dissertation & Thesis Manual (2014).
 Questions not resolved by the instructions should be settled in consultation with the adviser and by reference to a standard style manual.

 The University of New Haven Graduate School participates in the University Microfilms, Inc. (UMI) Dissertation Services program and provides assistance to doctoral students for registration of dissertations and copyrights.